-On February 13 and 14, 2017, Academy Scientist Dr. Meg Lowman gave us the scoop on how she got her many nicknames, including “Canopy Meg.”
+On February 28, 2018, Academy Scientist Dr. Meg Lowman gave us the scoop on how she got her many nicknames, including “Canopy Meg.”

 Dr. Meg Lowman has many nicknames; she's been called the “real-life Lorax” by National Geographic and “Einstein of the treetops” by the Wall Street Journal, but she is best known as Canopy Meg.

-In this 1-hour program,4th – 12th grade student(s) had the opportunity to chat with Canopy Meg to discover what it is like explore the little-known ecosystems that thrive high above the forest floor.
+In this 45-min program, 4th – 12th grade students had the opportunity to chat with Canopy Meg to discover what it is like to explore the little-known ecosystems that thrive high above the forest floor.
 During the program she revealed her innovating designs for hot-air balloons and treetop walkways, which are now being used by scientists and students around the world.

-This program was interactive in nature!
+This program is interactive in nature!
 Students had the opportunity to ask Canopy Meg about their curiosities regarding her research in rainforest canopies, the tools she uses, and how she got her nickname.